Successful Threads With A Die

 The key take-away from the video is to use other common equipment to assist in making external threads with a die straight.
 Straight along the axis of the part we are creating the threads on.
 The drill press works well, but there are other good tools as well.
 If your drill press is not big enough, then get creative to be successful making threads with a die.

-Instead Of A Die . . .
+Instead Of A Thread Die . . .

-Bolt For A StudWhile the die is right for many jobs, there are substitutes that can come in handy instead of the die.
-The first, and most beautiful is a friend with a lathe.
-While that is not always available, how about variations of bolts.
-On many occasions I have cut the heads off bolts to use them for something.
-Bolts are cheap comparatively, and they are a bunch stronger than material you can cut threads on.
-One example is shown in the image.
-I needed a peg with threads, so I just cut the heads off bolts, then rounded the needed end with an “essential” grinder.
+On many occasions I have cut the head off a bolt to use it for something.
+Bolts are cheap comparatively, and they are much stronger than the typical material we can cut threads on.
+One example is in the image.
+I needed pegs with threads, so instead of starting with a shaft and adding threads, I just cut the heads off some bolts, then rounded the other end with an “essential” grinder.
 Works perfectly.

-Other options include using bolts or threaded rod, or something similar.
-For instance, welding a bolt sticking out of a chunk of tube for a long hollow shaft.
-The possibilities are endless for substitutes, but now you know a good trick for creating external threads with a die, you do not always have to find a work-around.
+The possibilities are endless for substitutes, just be creative.
+Anyway, now you know a good trick for creating external threads with a die, you do not always have to find a work-around.

-Good Luck With All Your Threading!
+Good Luck With All Your External Threads!

 Comments